 Newer equipment means fewer repairs, giving you more time to get behind the wheel and do the job you love.
 If you do need a repair, we boast an extensive shop network with over 600 technicians trained on our specific equipment.

 We’ve tested versions of automatic and automated manual transmissions for over 10 years.
 Early versions broke down often.
 Today’s versions have proven reliable after more than 450 million miles of testing and use.
 More importantly, even veteran drivers familiar with manuals love the new automateds.
-All tractors we purchase moving forward will be automated.
+Over 50% of our fleet is now automated, and all tractors we purchase moving forward will be automated — we now even offer driving jobs for drivers with an auto-only restriction on their CDL.

 “I was kind of nervous because I did drive one of the old automatics.
 I asked my dispatcher if I absolutely can’t stand this, could I have my 10-speed manual back?
 Well, long story short, there’s no way I’d ever go back to a manual transmission.”